raganwald/javascript-allonge-six/manuscript/markdown/Functions/args-again.md

 Now our inner function binds `arguments[0]` every time it is invoked, so we get the same result as if we'd written `function (column) { return column * column }`.

-Although this example is clearly unrealistic, theer is a general design principle that deserves attention.
+Although this example is clearly unrealistic, there is a general design principle that deserves attention.
 Sometimes, a function is meant to be used as a Big-F function.
 It has a name, it is called by different pieces of code, it's a first-class entity in the code.

 But sometimes, a function is a small-f function.
 It's a simple representation of an expression to be computed.
 In our example above, `row` is a Big-F function, but `(column) => column * arguments[0]` is a small-f function, it exists just to give `mapWith` something to apply.